-The wood stork (Mycteria americana)
+Wood stork (Mycteria americana)

-The Florida Fish and Wildlife Conservation Commission (FFWCC) and by the United States Fish and Wildlife Service (USFWS) list the wood stork as an endangered species.
+The Wood Stork is listed by the Florida Fish and Wildlife Conservation Commission (FFWCC) and the United States Fish and Wildlife Service (USFWS) as a threatened species.
 Also known as the wood ibis or flint head, this species is one of the largest wading birds found in Florida and the only stork in the United States.
 The wood stork is a tactile feeder and may be found in fresh, brackish, and saltwater habitats.
-Because of its dependence on naturally functioning hydrologic systems, the National Audubon Society refers to this wading bird as the "barometer of the Everglades".
-For this reason, the wood stork is an excellent environmental indicator of wetland health (Mazziotti 2002).
+Because of its dependence on naturally functioning hydrologic systems, the National Audubon Society refers to this wading bird as the